The Paul and Thea Sager Scholarship for Scientific Writing

 In Memory of Edward W. Weidner

 The Sager Scholarship recognizes a UW-Green Bay undergraduate who has demonstrated excellence in scientific writing resulting from a classroom or extracurricular academic activity.
-The recipient will receive a $1000 award, available for 2014.
+The recipient will receive a $1000 award, available for Spring 2015.

 This competitive scholarship was created by emeriti faculty Dr. Paul Sager and Dr. Dorothea Sager in memory of Chancellor Emeritus Edward Weidner and his commitment to UW-Green Bay and the Cofrin Arboretum.